East Grand Forks, Minnesota

 East Grand Forks (also known as EGF) is a city in Polk County, Minnesota, United States.
-The population was 9,176 at the 2020 Census, making it the largest community in Polk County.

-It is located in the Red River Valley region along the eastern bank of the Red River of the North, directly across from the larger city of Grand Forks, North Dakota.
+The population was 9,176 at the 2020 census, making it Polk County's largest community.
+It is in the Red River Valley region along the eastern bank of the Red River of the North, directly across from Grand Forks, North Dakota.
 The cities of Grand Forks and East Grand Forks form the center of the Grand Forks, ND–MN Metropolitan Statistical Area, which is often called Greater Grand Forks.
-The population was 104,362 at the 2020 Census.
+The statistical area's population was 104,362 at the 2020 census.

 History

 A post office called East Grand Forks has been in operation since 1883.
 The city was named for its location east of Grand Forks, North Dakota.
-East Grand Forks was incorporated in 1887.
+East Grand Forks was incorporated on April 13, 1887.

 Flood of 1997

 East Grand Forks, along with Grand Forks, was heavily damaged by a major flood in 1997.
 The entire city was under a mandatory evacuation and almost no homes were spared damage.
 After the flood, several neighborhoods had to be demolished because of damage.
 The city cleared development from the floodplain bordering the Red and Red Lake rivers.
 It developed a large park known as the Greater Grand Forks Greenway to provide a new recreation area for residents along the river.
-A similar park was developed in Grand Forks, North Dakota on the opposite side of the river.
+A similar park was developed in Grand Forks.
 The parklands, with trees and a variety of greenery, can absorb floodwaters and help protect the cities naturally.
 Moving residential and business development out of these areas also helps prevent future flood damage.
 In addition, a new system of dikes was constructed to protect the city from future flooding.

-The city has rebuilt.
-New businesses attracted to the downtown include a Cabela's sporting goods store and Moore Theaters.
+The city has since rebuilt.